 Andrew Riley focuses his practice on intellectual property litigation and counseling, with an emphasis on patent litigation before U.S. district courts and the U.S. International Trade Commission (ITC).
 He has experience litigating in the most popular patent venues, including the Eastern District of Texas, the Northern District of California, and the District of Delaware.
-His practice also includes licensing, opinions, and reexamination proceedings before the Patent Trial and Appeal Board (PTAB) of the U.S. Patent and Trademark Office (USPTO).
+His practice also includes licensing, opinions, and post-grant review proceedings before the Patent Trial and Appeal Board (PTAB) of the U.S. Patent and Trademark Office (USPTO).
 These contentious PTAB trials often run in parallel with district court litigations and Mr. Riley coordinates the strategy and positions taken in both.

 Mr. Riley's litigation experience includes preparing, examining, and cross-examining fact and expert witnesses at trial; conducting and defending depositions; and preparing and arguing motions.
 He has worked on matters involving a wide array of technologies, including medical devices, mobile phones, software, wind-turbine generators, motor and hybrid vehicles, Internet applications, semiconductors, image sensors, manufacturing machines, and pharmaceuticals.